Granada Television - 1956-2002

 Granada - 1989

 Granada (Next) - 1989

-A summer themed next slide from Granada in 1989.
+From June, a themed next slide from Granada in 1989.
+This pre-dated the full time 'Summer on Granada' branding which follows a month later, so its unclear exactly what the theme for this one might be.
 Could you imagine anyone ever getting away with that font choice on the mocks section of TV Forum too?
 With apologies for some reception issues on this.

 Granada (Summer Promo) - 1989

 Granada (Summer) - 1989